-Seattle is booming with tourists, and it’s one of the best North American cities to live in, and let’s be honest, the world.
+Seattle is booming with tourists, and it’s one of the best cities to live in from North America, and let’s be honest, the world.
 Starting from hip cafes to 5-star restaurants and a large variety of green spaces, the Emerald City has it all.

 However, when you have it all as a city, it does not mean that real estate prices are always going to go up.
 As any other market in this globalized economy, what goes up one day can go down the next day.

 But what does all of this mean when it comes to Seattle real estate marketing?
 Is it rising, or is it in decline?
 What can cause this industry to bloom and what can cause it to decline?
 The variety of factors is unlimited, so let’s stick to the basics.

 According to The Seattle Times, real estate prices in Seattle have dropped from May to June in King County for the first time since the recession.
 It is mainly because the traditional competition among buyers has started to weaken and the number of homes up for sale has increased significantly.

 Taking into account this factor, real estate marketing, as we know it, started declining.
 It leads to real estate agents and marketers to start rethinking their strategies to attract more customers, especially in this type of situation.